Without recourse. All

 7.

-sorts!
-What does the Torah teach specifically re Shabbat years and Jubilee
+What does the Torah teach specifically re Shabbat years and re Jubilee years?

 (Cf. also the